pydicom/sendit/docs/config.md

 and coincide with the following variables in [config.py](../sendit/settings/config.py):

 ```
-# If True, we will have the images first go to a task to retrieve fields to deidentify
+# If True, we will have the images first go to a task to retrieve fields to anonymize
 DEIDENTIFY_RESTFUL=True
 ```

 If `DEIDENTIFY_RESTFUL` is False, we skip this task, and the batch is sent to the next task (or tasks) to send to different storage.
 You should **not** do this without careful thought because you **cannot** send identified data to Google Cloud.
-If `DEIDENTIFY_RESTFUL` is True, the batch is first put in the queue to be de-identified, and then upon receival of the identifiers, the batch is put into the queue to be sent to storage.
+If `DEIDENTIFY_RESTFUL` is True, the batch is first put in the queue to be anonymized, and then upon receival of the identifiers, the batch is put into the queue to be sent to storage.

 ```
 # If True, scrub pixel data for images identified by header "Burned in Annotation" = "NO"